Family Law

 What is a recovery order?

-The court may authorise the AFP to stop and search any vehicle, vessel or aircraft in which the child is suspected to be.
 If the AFP lacks the resources to retrieve the child, they may ask the state police to become involved.

 Who will execute the recovery order?